 - Pay careful attention to the opportunities and conditions for medium-scale solar PV developments in the Renewables-to-Retail regulations and transmission tariffs that are being developed.

 - Support a comprehensive research project to study the regional economic opportunities presented by solar energy to Nova Scotia.

 - Commission an independent study of grid integration needs for solar electricity.

 - Enhance education of solar energy workers in Nova Scotia.

-"Solar energy in all its forms must be an integral part of a 100% renewable energy solution for Nova Scotia's future electricity needs.
+The chair of Solar Nova Scotia stated: "Solar energy in all its forms must be an integral part of a 100% renewable energy solution for Nova Scotia's future electricity needs.
 A diverse mix of solar, wind, tidal and hydroelectric power sources represents the wisest, safest, and most reliable approach for a long-term replacement of energy from fossil fuels as we strive to halt the damage we are doing to our environment."